HallemLab/Wild_Worm_Codon_Adapter/README.md

 This repository contains the infrastructure for generating a Shiny web application.
 The app is deployed via Shinyapps.io but can also be run locally.
 See App Setup and App Features sections below for additional details.

 ## App Setup & Development
-To access a stable deployment of the *Strongyloides* Codon Adapter Web App, please visit:   [https://asbryant.shinyapps.io/Strongyloides_Codon_Adapter/](https://asbryant.shinyapps.io/Strongyloides_Codon_Adapter/)
+To access a stable deployment of the Wild Worm Codon Adapter Web App, please visit:   [https://asbryant.shinyapps.io/Strongyloides_Codon_Adapter/](https://asbryant.shinyapps.io/Strongyloides_Codon_Adapter/)

 To run the latest version locally from Github, use the following command in R/RStudio:
 `library(shiny)`